 Cabinets and Back splash Updates:

 I like to make things as pretty as possible as soon as possible.
 One thing I was very proud of is that we lived in the house awhile before making some decisions.
 We’d lived in our house about a year before we decided to paint the cabinets.
 I debated between a gray or white for the cabinets.
 At the time, the back splash was an off white tile.
 While I knew we’d change it at some point, I just didn’t know when.
 Also, with the white paneling, I was afraid the whites wouldn’t match or it would be too much white.
 So, we went with a gray color.
+After much debate, (why are grays so difficult?!), we chose Sherwin Williams Light French Gray.

 This picture of before and after popped up on my Facebook memories recently.
 What perfect timing!
 You can see the colors we were thinking about in the cabinets on the left.